zsyed44/CollectiCare/README.md

 # **CollectiCare: Offline-First Patient Data Management App**

+**THIS BRANCH HAS ALL THE FACIAL RECOGNITION CAPABILITIES, WHICH UNFORTUNATELY WAS NOT DEPLOYABLE**

 ## **Project Overview**
 This project aims to develop an **offline-first mobile application** designed for medical camps across India.
 The application enables healthcare workers to collect, store, and manage **patient data locally**, ensuring accessibility even in areas with limited or no internet connectivity.
 Once a connection is available, data will be synchronized with a **centralized database** for long-term storage and analysis.